The Last Bucelarii (Book 3): Gateway to the Past

 The momentary stab of sorrow was drowned beneath a torrent of power.
 Soulhunger drank deeply, suffusing him with energy and life.
 He reveled in the sensation, but in the back of his mind, he felt disgust at his weakness.
 He had given in.
 Again.

 The demon crowed in triumph.
 'In the end, you always give in, Bucelarii!'

-Why had he fought it for so long?
+he fought it for so long?
 The power coursing through him was as addictive as any opiate.
 Without hesitation, he seized the arrow embedded in his chest and yanked it free, uncaring that it tore flesh and muscle.
 Vigor pushed back the poison of the iron in his veins.
 Strength returned to his right hand, then the arm, then his shoulder and chest, and down his torso, to his legs.
 Blood pumped into his limbs as his body tried to heal the wound.

 The wagon had pulverized both legs and cut off all sensation, but now he could feel the searing pain of his crushed bones.
 He screamed and though each twitch of his limbs brought a fresh wave of torment, struggled against the weight atop him.
 He had to get out from under the wagon, now.